7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 18/simple_example.md

 ok
 (my_gun@127.0.0.1)2>
 ```
 Okay, on to websockets.
-The client needs to send a special request to the route `/websocket` in order to get cowboy to upgrade a connection to a websocket.
+Once you establish a `gun <---> cowboy`connection, in order to use websockets gun needs to send a request to a cowboy route whose sole purpose is to execute a handler that _upgrades_ the connection to a websocket.
+As a result, you need to add a new route to cowboy, say, "/please_upgrade_to_websocket", and in the handler for that route, you need to add the cowboy code that upgrades a connection to a websocket.
+A handler is actually a module, and inside the module you are required to define an `init/2` function, which executes your code.
 You can read about upgrade requests in the gun docs [here](https://github.com/ninenines/gun/blob/master/doc/src/guide/websocket.asciidoc).
+You can read about cowboy handlers in general [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/handlers/) and websocket handlers in particular [here](https://ninenines.eu/docs/en/cowboy/2.0/guide/ws_handlers/).

 I added the following code to `my.erl`:

 ```erlang
 -module(my).